What Remains review: Psychological Scandi drama

 Get it on Apple TV

-What Remains will be released in US theaters and on demand on June 21, 2024.
+What Remains opened in US theaters and on demand on June 21, 2024.
+In the UK, the film will be released in select cinemas on 5 July and on digital from 5 August.

 Hope Review: Love Heals in Scandinavian Film – Loud And Clear Reviews